LivHed/joel-adrian/README.md

 # Joel Adrian - Stunt performer
 This is Milestone Project 1: User Centric Frontend Development - at Code Institute.

 This is a website that functions as a portfolio for Joel Adrian, Stunt Performer.
 The portfolio enables all of Joels work to be gathered and shown in one place, in form of photos, videos and a resume.
 The website have five pages that shows a presentation of Joel, what kind of work he have done and how you can contact him or follow him on social media.
-(One or two paragraphs providing an overview of your project.
-Essentially, this part is your sales pitch.)

 ## UX
-After doing research looking at websites from the stunt performer community and interview Joel about his wishes and needs with the portfolio, my goals with the design was set to:
+After doing research looking at websites from the Stunt Performer community and interviewing Joel about his wishes and needs with the portfolio, my goals with the design was set to:
 1. To make the design suitable for the stunt-community with fonts and colors that provides a feeling of a tough and rough edge, but still maintain a stylistic and clean design.
-2. To make 5 pages with it´s own categorical content on it, to keep it easy to find what you want and to maintain a clean impression with all the media I´m using on the website.
+2. To make 5 pages with it´s own categorical content on each page, to keep it easy to find what you want on the site and to maintain a clean impression with all the media content I´m including on the website.

-(Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.)

 ### User stories
-(In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure: As a user type, I want to perform an action, so that I can achieve a goal.)
 * As a colleague in the business I want to have a look at Joel Adrians work to find out what projects he´s busy on, befriend him on social media to expand my network in the business, and send him a message on the contact page with a collaboration idea.

 * As a martial artist or exreme sportsman I want to have a look at Joels videos,  pictures and resume to get inspired and learn about a career in the movie industry.